 - Privacy, You, Your Organization, and the New NIST Privacy Framework (this article)

 - More articles

 NIST Privacy Framework v 1.0, (full title: NIST Privacy Framework: A Tool for Improving Privacy Through Enterprise Risk Management, v 1.0), available through main site https://www.nist.gov/privacy-framework and at https://www.nist.gov/system/files/documents/2020/01/16/NIST%20Privacy%20Framework_V1.0.pdf

 FTC: Protecting Personal Information: A Guide for Business: https://www.ftc.gov/system/files/documents/plain-language/pdf-0136_proteting-personal-information.pdf

 International Association of Privacy Professionals (IAPP) https://iapp.org/ (membership required for many resources, and I am pleased to have their CIPP/US certification, Certified Information Privacy Professional)

-Main article also available on Medium at https://medium.com/@johnbandler/privacy-you-your-organization-and-the-new-nist-privacy-framework-ce5d17ecbbe7
+Main article also available on Medium (thought not kept as up to date) at https://medium.com/@johnbandler/privacy-you-your-organization-and-the-new-nist-privacy-framework-ce5d17ecbbe7